andyatkinson/andyatkinson.github.io/_posts/2024-09-02-copy-swap-drop-postgres-table-shrink.md

 - `events_id_seq`
 - `events_intermediate_id_seq`

-Let's use the last value from the original table, to raise the value plus some buffer amount for the intermediate table sequence:
+Let's use the last value from the sequence on the original table, plus that buffer of 1000 discussed earlier.

+The buffer helps when we copy in missed inserts from the original table.

 ```sql
 -- Capture the sequence value plus the raised, as NEW_MINIMUM